tl-its-umich-edu/my-learning-analytics/README.md

 2. Build the application:
 `docker-compose build`
 3. Run the application in a detached mode: `docker-compose up -d`
+4. Place all of your secrets in a directory and copy it into the docker with `docker cp ~/secrets student_dashboard:/secrets`

 4. Initialize the MySQL database with mysql/init.sql: `http://localhost:5001/load_data`

 ## Load user, file, file access data into database